mytute/angular/README.md

 <router-outlet> </router-outlet>
 ```

+  URL pattern /heroes/:limit.
+Example: /heroes/20
+      You can get raw value by using route.snapshot.paramMap.get.
+      Subscribe from route.paramMap to get params

+  URL pattern /heroes.
+Example: /heroes?limit=20
+      You can get raw value by using route.snapshot.queryParamMap

 # Adding Links

 Following tutorial we are linking previous created routes on html page with two methods .